-The information in this appendix is taken directly from the Standard Review Plan (SRP) (NUREG-1727).
+The information in this appendix is taken from the Standard Review Plan (SRP) (NUREG-1727).
 The SRP was developed specifically for reviewing decommissioning plans (DPs) written to comply with the License Termination Rule (LTR).
-There has been some minor editing to remove redundancy and use consistent terminology in this document, but the essential information is the same.
-The difference in writing styles between the documents is because of different objectives and different authors for the documents.
-While there is some difference in writing style, this was the most efficient means to capture the contents of the SRP, which was recently finalized after significant public comment.
+There has been some editing to remove redundancy and use consistent terminology in this document, but the essential information is the same.